Run a Benchmark

 exit 0

-The harness spawns the preflight in its own process group and tears down the entire group (SIGTERM, grace period, SIGKILL) after scoring completes — background processes do not leak across runs.
+The harness spawns the preflight in its own process group and tears down the entire group (SIGTERM, grace period, SIGKILL) after the invariants check completes — background processes do not leak across runs.

 Runs after the agent finishes.
-In addition to $WORKDIR and $PORT, it receives $RESULTS_FD=3 — a file descriptor for structured per-test rows.
+In addition to the shared hook env above, it receives $RESULTS_FD=3 — a file descriptor for structured per-check rows.

 The exit code is authoritative: 0 is pass, anything else is fail.
-Rows written to fd 3 are stored on the result record's scoring.details for diagnostics; they cannot override the verdict.
+Rows written to fd 3 are stored on the result record's invariants.details for diagnostics; they cannot override the verdict.

 Three grading surfaces are in scope: